Vientiane, Laos’ modern capital

 Book any organised or guided tours locally, after you arrive.
 The prices on TripAdvisor, GetYourGuide etc. are wildly inflated.
 You will have no trouble finding experienced, English speaking guides in Vientiane for under $100 per day (prices on the web are often closer to $500).
 But I don’t think you need a guide at all — just rent a bicycle, bring a guidebook and do it all yourself.

-One reason many people prefer Laos to Vietnam is that the Lao people are generally much more relaxed, and much less likely to overcharge or otherwise hustle you.
-But if you’re going to get scammed in Laos at all, it will probably happen in Vientiane.
-I can’t statistically prove that, but experience tells me it’s true.
+Many people prefer Laos to Vietnam because the Lao people are generally much more relaxed, and less likely to overcharge or otherwise hustle you.
+But if you’ll get scammed in Laos at all, it will probably be in Vientiane.
 Even when you’re getting scammed, though, Laos is still cheap.
 So be on your guard a little, but only a little.

-If you go to only one place in Vientiane, visit the COPE Center, a charity providing prosthetic limbs and other essential support for people who need but cannot afford it — particularly for the thousands of Lao who have been maimed by unexploded US cluster bombs.
-Luang Prabang has an excellent UXO (Unexploded Ordnance) museum, but COPE is also providing solutions for the victims, and if you are in Vientiane then this is well worth seeing: https://copelaos.org/
+If you go to only one place in Vientiane, visit the COPE Center, a charity providing prosthetic limbs and other essential support for people who need but cannot afford it — particularly for the thousands of Lao maimed by unexploded US cluster bombs.
+Luang Prabang has an excellent UXO (Unexploded Ordnance) museum, but COPE also provides solutions for the victims: https://copelaos.org/

 The MAG Centre documents the story of UXO all over Laos and the killing and maining that continue to happen.
 It is similar to the UXO museum in Luang Prabang.

-Wat Si Saket and Wai Si Muang are the nicest and most historically significant temples in Vientiane, lovingly rebuilt after having been destroyed in the 1828 war.
-Definitely read about the history of both places on Google before you go.
+Wat Si Saket and Wai Si Muang are the nicest and most historically significant temples in Vientiane, lovingly rebuilt after being destroyed in the 1828 war.
+Read about the history of both places on Google before you go.
 And the giant stupa at Pha That Luang (supposedly containing a piece of Buddha's breastbone) is worth a stop.

 The Patuxai Monument (which looks like the Arc de Triomphe in Paris) and the presidential palace are both worth a quick look.